 - Operating system used

-- IP address used (if necessary: in anonymous form)
+- IP address used (if applicable: in anonymized form)

-In order to make visiting our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
+In order to make your visit to our website attractive and to enable the use of certain functions, we use so-called cookies on various pages.
 These are small text files that are stored on your end device.
 Some of the cookies we use are deleted after the end of the browser session, i.e. after closing your browser (so-called session cookies).
-Other cookies remain on your end device and enable us or our partner companies (third-party cookies) to recognize your browser on your next visit (persistent cookies).
-If cookies are set, they collect and process certain user information such as browser and location data as well as IP address values to an individual extent.
-Persistent cookies are automatically deleted after a specified period, which can vary depending on the cookie.
+Other cookies remain on your terminal and enable us or our partner companies (third-party cookies) to recognize your browser on your next visit (persistent cookies).
+If cookies are set, they collect and process specific user information such as browser and location data as well as IP address values according to individual requirements.
+Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
 You can check the duration of the respective cookie storage in the overview of the cookie settings of your web browser.

 In some cases, cookies are used to simplify the ordering process by saving settings (e.g. remembering the content of a virtual shopping basket for a later visit to the website).
-If personal data is also processed by individual cookies implemented by us, the processing takes place in accordance with Article 6 (1) (b) GDPR either to execute the contract or in accordance with Article 6 (1) (f) GDPR to safeguard our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the site visit.
+If personal data are also processed by individual cookies set by us, the processing is carried out in accordance with Art.
+6 (1) point b GDPR either for the execution of the contract or in accordance with Art.
+6 (1) point f GDPR to safeguard our legitimate interests in the best possible functionality of the website and a customer-friendly and effective design of the page visit.

-Please note that you can set your browser so that you are informed about the setting of cookies and can decide individually whether to accept them or exclude the acceptance of cookies for certain cases or in general.
-Each browser differs in the way it manages cookie settings.
+Please note that you can set your browser in such a way that you are informed about the setting of cookies and you can decide individually about their acceptance or exclude the acceptance of cookies for certain cases or generally.
+Each browser differs in the way it manages the cookie settings.
 This is described in the help menu of each browser, which explains how you can change your cookie settings.
-You can find these for the respective browser under the following links:
+You will find these for the respective browsers under the following links:

-Internet Explorer: http://windows.microsoft.com
+– Internet Explorer: https://support.microsoft.com

-Please note that if you do not accept cookies, the functionality of our website may be limited if cookies are not accepted.
+Please note that the functionality of our website may be limited if cookies are not accepted.

-When you contact us (e.g. via contact form or email), personal data is collected.
-Which data is collected when using a contact form can be seen from the respective contact form.
-This data is stored and used exclusively for the purpose of answering your request or for establishing contact and the associated technical administration.
-The legal basis for the processing of this data is our legitimate interest in answering your request in accordance with Article 6 (1) (f) GDPR.
-If your contact is aimed at concluding a contract, the additional legal basis for processing is Art.
-6 (1) (b) GDPR.
-Your data will be deleted once your request has been processed.
-This is the case if it can be inferred from the circumstances that the facts in question have been finally clarified and provided that there are no legal storage obligations to the contrary.
+When you contact us (e.g. via contact form or e-mail), personal data is collected.
+Which data is collected in the case of a contact form can be seen from the respective contact form.
+This data is stored and used exclusively for the purpose of responding to your request or for establishing contact and for the associated technical administration.
+The legal basis for processing data is our legitimate interest in responding to your request in accordance with Art.
+6 (1) point f GDPR.
+If your contact is aimed at concluding a contract, the additional legal basis for the processing is Art.
+6 (1) point b GDPR.
+Your data will be deleted after final processing of your enquiry; this is the case if it can be inferred from the circumstances that the facts in question have been finally clarified, provided there are no legal storage obligations to the contrary.

-5) Page functionalities
+5) Site functionalities

-– Google Web Fonts
+5.1 Google Web Fonts

-This site uses so-called web fonts provided by Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google”) for the uniform display of fonts.
-When you call up a page, your browser loads the required web fonts into your browser cache in order to display text and fonts correctly.
+This site uses web fonts provided by Google Ireland Limited, Gordon House, 4 Barrow St, Dublin, D04 E5W5, Ireland ("Google") to uniformly display fonts.
+When you call up a page, your browser loads the required web fonts into its browser cache to display texts and fonts correctly.

-For this purpose, the browser you are using must connect to the Google servers.
-This can also result in the transmission of personal data to the servers of Google LLC. come in the US.
-In this way, Google becomes aware that our website has been accessed via your IP address.
-The processing of personal data in the course of establishing a connection with the provider of the fonts will only be carried out if you have given us your express consent in accordance with Article 6 (1) (a) GDPR.
-You can revoke your consent at any time with effect for the future by deactivating this service in the “Cookie Consent Tool” provided on the website.
-If your browser does not support web fonts, a standard font will be used.
+For this purpose, the browser you are using must connect to FontAwesome’s servers.
+This may also result in the transmission of personal data to FontAwesome’s servers in the USA.
+In this way, FontAwesome becomes aware that our website has been accessed via your IP address.
+The use of FontAwesome fonts is in the interest of a uniform and appealing presentation of our online offers.
+This represents a legitimate interest within the meaning of Art.
+6 Para.
+1 lit. f GDPR.
+If your browser does not support web fonts, a standard font from your computer will be used.
 You can find more information about FontAwesome at: https://fontawesome.com

 6) Tools and Miscellaneous